Tips to Get Top Marks in IGCSE Physics

 Among all science-related topics, IGCSE Physics comes out on top as the most difficult one for many students.
 The equations, formulas, and complex concepts can be tough to master.

 In fact, if you have difficulty with Maths, you may need to work on these fundamental skills as well.
-As a guide, you need to make sure that you are comfortable with percentages, ratios, the use of formulas, fractions, decimals, powers (especially to the power of 10), averages (mean, mode and median), and square roots.
+At a minimum, you need to make sure that you are comfortable with percentages, ratios, formulas, fractions, decimals, powers (especially to the power of 10), averages (mean, mode and median), and square roots.

-If any of these areas are difficult for you try revisiting some of the basics of key stage 3 Maths until you feel you have mastered these areas.
+If any of these areas are difficult for you, try revisiting some of the basics of key stage 3 Maths until you feel confident in these areas.

 Formats of IGCSE Physics Exams